Social Contribution Activities

 Utilization of Support for Disaster Recovery and Volunteer Leave System

-Matching Donation Program
+Matching Gift Program

-Food Drive Activities
+Food Drive Activity

 Other Initiatives